Report: Rally organizers say GOP lawmakers worked on Jan. 6 protests - NewsBreak

 WASHINGTON ( The Hill ) – Two people who helped plan the pro-Trump rallies that took place in Washington, D.C., ahead of the Capitol riot on Jan.
 6 say members of Congress and the White House helped plan the protest that turned violent.

 The two people spoke to Rolling Stone for a report published Sunday evening.
-Neither of the sources were identified, though Rolling Stone described one as a “rally organizer” and another as a “planner.”
+The sources were not identified, though Rolling Stone described one as a “rally organizer” and another as a “planner.”

 Rolling Stone reported the two are also talking to the House select committee investigating the Jan.
 6 attack.